 You can read the full opinion here.

 Super Lawyers named Chicago business divorce attorney Peter Lubin a Super Lawyer and Chicago partnership dispute lawyer Patrick Austermuehle a Rising Star in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
 Lubin Austermuehle’s Illinois business trial lawyers have over thirty years of experience in litigating franchise and dealer termination, breach of contract, complex class action, copyright, partnership, and shareholder oppression suits, non-compete agreement, trademark and libel suits, consumer rights and many different types of business and commercial litigation disputes.
 Our Schaumburg and Oak Brook breach of fiduciary duty lawyers, Chicago shareholder freeze-out attorneys, and Chicago corporate derivative lawsuit and shareholder rights attorneys handle emergency business lawsuits involving copyrights, trademarks, injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely-held businesses and employee breaches of fiduciary duty.
 We also assist Chicago, Wheaton, and Oak Brook area businesses and business owners who are accused of shareholder oppression or who are victims of shareholder oppression.
-You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact us by calling (630) 333-0333.
 You can also contact us online here.